 What do you do when you are not working?

 I still try to find time to ride, which will always be a passion of mine.
-It is a little bit easier when it’s off-season/summer months.
-I also like going to the beach, hanging out with friends, and reading for pleasure.
+It is a little bit easier during the off-season summer months.
+I also enjoy going to the beach, hanging out with friends and reading.